“Textbooks are too academic!”

 Just pick one material in each category, and accept that every material will have its limitations, but put all your energy into it, anyway.

 If you’re looking for the closest you can get to a one stop shop, FluentU gives you a flexible online course with videos and multimedia flashcards that are tied together for a varied and optimized learning experience.
-Throw it together with a decent textbook, and you’ll have a feast of learning material to work with that isn’t overwhelming.

 5) Read, but don’t forget to practice.